 OACETT has detailed information about the application process and the certification process on our website including detailed frequently asked questions and exam information.
-We have the following brochures:
+We have the following brochures available in hardcopy, as well as placed on the website in the Be a Certified Professional section.

-- New Applicant FAQ Certification Answers

-- Join OACETT Build Your Career
+- New Applicant FAQ Certification Answers - Join OACETT Build Your Career

-- The Road to Certification
+The Road to Certification

 OACETT provides a study outline for the Professional Practice Exam (PPE) and both it and the study manual have sample questions.
-We also provide detailed technology report guidelines for our C.E.T. track members.
+We also provide detailed technology report guidelines and samples for our C.E.T. track members.